-The form and timing of examinations for endorsement as a VTS Operator is a matter for the Competent Authority concerned.
+.

 An adequate period should be allowed at the end of the course for revision and review of the course content.
 That period and the time occupied by any examinations would be additional to the times shown in the syllabuses.

-The Competent Authority may recognize documented evidence including assessments completed for the attainment of related certificates as equivalencies for parts or all specific VTS modules.
+The VTS Authority may recognize documented evidence including assessments completed for the attainment of related certificates as equivalencies for parts or all specific VTS modules.

 PRACTICAL TRAINING